 Best Weather#

 May or September.
-Warm, sunny, minimal rain, comfortable for outdoor activities.
+Warm, sunny, minimal rain, comfortable for all-day outdoor activities.
+These are the months where you don’t have to plan around the weather at all.

 Fewest Crowds#